cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Circuit

-The %BioGears %Renal circuit (Figure 4) determines blood and urine pressure, flow, and volume, organized by compartments.
+The %Renal circuit (Figure 4) determines blood and urine pressure, flow, and volume, organized by compartments.
 These compartments are comprised of lumped parameter models that use resistors, capacitors, pressure sources, and valves.
 The number of lumped parameter models used to represent the %Renal System was chosen to provide a level of fidelity that meets the requirements of the overall project and to provide sufficient system capability.
 @anchor renal-circuit
 @image html RenalCircuit.png
 <center>